binod1023/Gun_Permit_Analysis/README.md

 Trends of gun licensing and registration by each month and each year from 1999 to 2020.

-Analysis on distribution of different gun types.
+Analysis and visualization on distribution of different gun types.